leverh/Code-Institute-Portfolio-2/README.md

 - I used the Stackoverflow forums for specific issues such as:
     - Before I separated the rules from the main page, i looked at different options on how to create a popup for the rules using JS or CSS.
 This is one of the links i looked at: https://stackoverflow.com/questions/16776276/display-box-on-hover
     - The remind myself of JS syntax for the switch function I looked at https://www.w3schools.com/js/js_switch.asp

+# Future Ideas

+I think it would be cool to have the relevant instruction come up as soon as the player and computer make their choice- so for example, if the player picks paper and the computer picks rock- in addition to being notified of a win- the notification would include the relevant rule- "Paper covers rock", etc. The notification could also be replaced by an animation where the two icons battle and one survives.